zesinger/libserum/Minimal-code-example.md

-To use the library, here are some basic lines in plain C code:
+To use the library, here are some basic lines in plain C code for Windows:

 1/ Includes: